 Viewing Your WordPress Google Analytics Dashboard

-When you are done integrating Google Analytics with your site using the MonsterInsights plugin.
-Your stats can be viewed by visiting Insights » Reports page.
+When you integrate Google Analytics with your site with the MonsterInsights plugin.
+Your site stats; are available through Insights » Reports page.

 The stats dashboard, shows you an overview graph of page views and visitor sessions for the last 30 days.